 Perhaps more important than the actual language difference is the way people use it.
 When I was living in Catalunya people preferred to speak to me in English over Spanish, often telling me that I spoke better Spanish than they did.
 Catalans all learn Spanish at school, but there is a tendency to not want to recognise this.
-This rejection of the Spanish language could be tied to the suppression they felt under Franco (a topic I hope to get to soon), or it could be from even before.
+This rejection of the Spanish language could be tied to the suppression they felt under Franco (a topic I get into in this article about the Spanish Civil War), or it could be from even before.
 As a sociologist, I believe that language is essential for shaping your perspective and your community, therefore I cannot condemn the Catalans for wanting to speak their own language.

 On the other hand, when interacting with other Spanish people, this can make things complicated.
 When living in Catalunya, I found that people might understand my Spanish, but they would only respond in Catalan and, if I didn’t understand, I had a hard time figuring out what I was supposed to do (especially when asking for directions or the like).
 Major universities in this region may only offer some lectures in Catalan and international conferences are sometimes held only in this language.
 From what I have seen, this creates a sense of alienation between the Catalans and people from other regions of Spain―from my perspective, both the Catalans and the non-Catalan-Spanish want the other group to acknowledge and speak their language.